Changes in Status

 The School of Continuing Education and Summer Sessions is located in B20 Day Hall.

 Students who voluntarily withdraw from the engineering degree program sever all connection with the college.
 Unaffiliated students who wish to withdraw should do so through Engineering Advising.
-Affiliated students should contact their Major.
+Affiliated students should do so through their Major.

 A student who fails to register in the first three weeks of the semester, without benefit of a leave of absence or permission for study in absentia, will be deemed to have withdrawn.

 Students who withdraw from the College of Engineering are eligible to apply for admission to one of the other six undergraduate colleges at Cornell.
-The university’s internal transfer process should be followed.
+The university’s internal transfer process and deadlines must be followed.

 Students who have withdrawn but wish to return must make a formal appeal for readmission.
 This is rarely granted.
 It is subject to a review of the student’s academic background and depends on available space in the college and in the student’s Major.

-Students who have affiliated with a Major program may want to transfer to a different Major.
-Other possible candidates for transfer are students who have been notified that they have been withdrawn from their Major (and, therefore, from the college).
-Such students may still be eligible to apply to another Major.
-Contact Engineering Advising for more information.
+Students who have affiliated with an Engineering Major may want to change Majors.
+Other possible candidates for change of Major are students who are withdrawn from their Major (and, therefore, from the college).
+Such students may apply to another Major.

-To apply for transfer to another Engineering Major, complete a Change of Major form, which is available through Engineering Advising (167 Olin Hall) or any Engineering undergraduate Major office.
-Students must have permission from the intended Major to transfer; Majors are under no obligation to accept students who have already begun the fifth semester with a different affiliation.
+To apply to change Engineering Majors, complete a Change of Major form.
+Students must be accepted into the new Major; Majors are under no obligation to accept students who have already affiliated with a different Major.

 Change of Name or Address